Your Complete Summer Iceland Packing List

 Notebook and a pen - if you like to take notes on your hikes

-Personal hygiene items - toothbrush/toothpaste, face cream, face cleanser (I use Cetaphil and think it’s the absolute best product for sensitive skin, I don’t even consider not taking it), biodegradable soap, menstrual cup, sunscreen (for real - I got sunburn in Iceland!), lip balm, hand cream.
+Personal hygiene items - toothbrush/toothpaste, face cream, face cleanser (I use Cetaphil face cleaner and think it’s the absolute best product for sensitive skin, I don’t even consider not taking it), biodegradable soap, menstrual cup, sunscreen (for real - I got sunburn in Iceland!), lip balm, hand cream.

 This list is obviously quite subjective.
 You might add some things or consider some useless.